Přemyslid dynasty: Kings of Bohemia

-Bohemia was the only princedom in the Holy Roman Empire which was raised to the status of kingdom prior to the Napoleonic wars.
+Bohemia was the only princedom in the Holy Roman Empire which was raised to the status of kingdom prior to the Napoleonic Wars.
 The reason for this was strength: as soon as Bohemia overcame its civil strife, the Bohemian duke became the principal ally for any candidate for the Imperial throne.
 The emperor could thus use Bohemian forces to punish any rebels who were Bohemian neighbours simply by raiding their lands.
-This is evinced by the Holy Roman Emperor Henry IV naming Prince Vratislaus II of Bohemia the first king of Bohemia, Vratislav I, in 1085.
+This is evinced by the Holy Roman Emperor Henry IV naming Prince Vratislaus II of Bohemia the first king of Bohemia, Vratislaus I, in 1085.
 He was raised to this prominent position not long after his father Bretislaus pacified Bohemia after years of civil conflict.
 The kingship was disputed whenever Bohemian internal conflict increased.
 It was fixed, however, after the position of the emperor in Germany weakened.

 In 1198, Duke Ottokar I again gained the title of King of Bohemia as an ally of Philip of Swabia.
 This title was reconfirmed by Otto IV, Holy Roman Emperor and later on in Frederick II, Holy Roman Emperor's Golden Bull of Sicily (1212).